Skip to main content

 If your referee prefers a confidential letter, have them email it to pisces@path.utah.edu with the applicants name in the subject line.

 The Pathology Integrated Scientific and Clinical Experience for Students (PISCES) program aims to provide medical students between their first and second years with an intensive 8-week research and clinical experience under the mentorship of a University of Utah faculty member.
-The program provides opportunities for students to develop a holistic mentoring relationship with a U of U faculty member, have a laboratory-based research experience in the field of immunology, microbiology, or cancer, and a related clinical shadowing experience in Anatomic or Clinical Pathology.
+The program is a partnership with Meharry Medical College and other programswhich provides opportunities for students to develop a holistic mentoring relationship with a U of U faculty member, have a laboratory-based research experience in the field of immunology, microbiology, or cancer, and a related clinical shadowing experience in Anatomic or Clinical Pathology.
 E-mail Drs.
 Keke Fairfax, Kim Evason, and Allison Carey to apply or with questions: pisces@path.utah.edu

 The 2024 program will run June 3rd-August 2nd with a stipend of $5,500.